Developer Guide

 -

-with the command string to interpret the input. -
+LogicManagercallsparseCommandonAddressBookParserwith the command string to interpret the input. -

-to handle the specifics of parsing thefilter
+AddressBookParsercreates aFilterCommandParserto handle the specifics of parsing thefiltercommand.

-Step 3: Creating TagsContainsKeywordsPredicate
+Step 3: Creating TagsContainsKeywordsPredicate:

 -

-) from the command. - It then creates a new
+FilterCommandParserextracts the keywords (vandvg) from the command. - It then creates a new

-instance, passing the keywords to this predicate, which is used to filter persons based on tags matching these keywords.
+TagsContainsKeywordsPredicateinstance, passing the keywords to this predicate, which is used to filter persons based on tags matching these keywords.

-Step 4: Creating FilterCommand
+Step 4: Creating FilterCommand:

 -

-Step 5: Executing FilterCommand
+Step 5: Executing FilterCommand:

 -

-) to update the list of persons based on the filter criteria.
+LogicManagercalls theexecutemethod ofFilterCommand, passing in theModelinstance (m) to update the list of persons based on the filter criteria.

 Step 6: Updating the Filtered List: